-When immediate decisions are medically required, the doctrine of presumed consent applies.
+When immediate decisions are medically required, the doctrine of presumed consent Informed Consent Consent of the patient is a prerequisite for any medical intervention.
+However, that consent often does not need to be explicit.
+For emergency care, consent is normally presumed, referred to... read more applies.
 In other circumstances, consent must be obtained.

 For most nonemergency medical decisions affecting minors, medical care cannot proceed without a parent’s or guardian’s consent.
 The parent’s or guardian’s decision can be overridden only if a court determines that the decision constitutes neglect or abuse of the minor.
 In some states, minors can consent to certain medical treatments (eg, treatment of sexually transmitted infections, prescriptions for birth control, abortion) without parental permission.
 Individual state law must be consulted.

 When adult patients lack capacity to consent to or refuse medical treatment, health care practitioners must rely on an authorized surrogate for consent and decision making.
 All surrogates—whether appointed by the patient, by default pursuant to state law, or by the court—have an obligation to follow the expressed wishes of the patient and to act in the patient’s best interests, taking into account the patient’s personal values, goals of care, and wishes, to the extent known.

 If patients who lack capacity have a durable power of attorney for health care, the agent or proxy appointed by that document is authorized to make health care decisions within the scope of authority granted by the document.
 Generally, specific instructions that are given in a living will, health care declaration, or other advance directive executed by patients while capacitated can be relied on to the extent that the document clarifies or explains the patient's wishes.